-Uber found this great balance to keep drivers quite busy where Lyft has this problem where trip requests are very random and you will hear many drivers who complain about that.
+Uber found this great balance to keep drivers quite busy where Lyft has this problem where trip requests are less frequent and you will hear many drivers who complain about that.

-My suggestion is you would need to drive with all 3 platforms to stay busy and get the most out of them.
+My suggestion is you would need to drive with both platforms to stay busy and get the most out of them.

 Now if you consider whether it is worth driving for Uber vs Lyft I say it is a good Part Time income when you need money NOW!!!.